LesterYHZ/ME597-Fall2025/4-Perception/1-Lab_4_instructions.md

     * $`ros2 node info <node_name>`
     * $`ros2 topic echo <topic_name>`
 ## Week 10
-Happy spring break!
-There is no lab this week, feel free to finish up your object detection algorithm and image subscriber from task_5 in order to prepare for next week's assignment.
-## Week 11
 This week you will control your robot in simulation to follow a red ball.
 ### Test the simulator (10 min):
 1. Re-install sim_ws by following the updated instructions in [2-ROS_2_installation_guide.md](../0-Setup/2-ROS_2_installation_guide.md).
 You may delete your old sim_ws.
 For the time being, Mac users will need to use lab computers for robot simulation.